 Supported by the agencies which make up the Norfolk Against Scams Partnership, the Scams Prevention Service identifies and assesses the needs of victims, working with them to improve their confidence and safety, and develop a plan to reduce vulnerability to being victimised again.

-If you would like support after being the victim of a crime, whether or not you have reported it, then contact Norfolk and Suffolk Victim Care on 0300 303 3706.
+If you would like support after being the victim of any crime, whether or not you have reported it, then contact Norfolk and Suffolk Victim Care on 0300 303 3706.